 WordPress developers have access to this database.
-Using the database management system MySQL, they can control and protect its contents.
+They can manage and protect its contents using the database management system MySQL.

 Application Programming Interfaces (APIs)

 APIs are software interfaces that allow two applications to share data.
-APIs allow communication between programs not designed to communicate with each other, such as WordPress websites with a PHP foundation and any other application written in any other language.
+APIs allow communication between programs not designed to communicate with each other, such as a WordPress website with a PHP foundation and any other application written in any other language.

-Managing APIs allows developers to pull information from external applications and manage WordPress’ own REST API.
+Knowing how to use APIs allows developers to pull information from external applications and manage WordPress’ own REST API.